Francisco-Rosa/FreeCAD-Movie/README.md

 ### Features
 * Create frames from the FreeCAD 3D views (**R1**) or the rendered ones (**R2**).
 * Create videos from them inside FreeCAD or export them to your preferred external program.
-* Check the result playing the videos you have created.
+* Check the results playing the videos you have created.

 ### Installation